-What can you do as a small group to get better at doing this?
+What can you do as a small group to help us to be even better at living out this value within our church?

 Week 3: Bible Saturated

 Divide into 2 groups.
 Give each group a paper towel and a mug.
 Then give one group a spray bottle with water and give the other group a bowl of water.
 Tell them they are in a race to see who can fill their mug with the most water in 60 sec.
 They must wet their towel with either the bowl or spray bottle and then squeeze the water into the mug.
 The team with the most water after 60 seconds wins.
 Discuss: